Generic Name: darunavir and cobicistat (dar-UE-na-vir, koe-BIK-i-stat) (Oral route)

 Darunavir and cobicistat combination is used together with other medicines to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).

 Darunavir and cobicistat combination will not cure or prevent HIV infection or AIDS.
-It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay problems that are usually related to AIDS or HIV disease from occurring.
+It works by lowering the amount of HIV in the blood and it will also help your immune system.
+This may help delay some of the medical conditions that are usually result from AIDS or HIV disease.
 This medicine will not keep you from spreading HIV to other people.
-People who receive this medicine may continue to have other problems usually related to AIDS or HIV disease.

 This medicine is available only with your doctor's prescription.